Brill-Noether theory and Green's conjecture for general curves on simple abelian surfaces: Introduction

 \begin{theorem} Let $(S,N)$ be a simple polarized abelian surface as above.
 Then the general element of $|mN|$ satisfies Green's conjecture for any $m>0$. \end{theorem}

-In section 3, while exhibiting a minimal pencil on the general curve in $|mN|$, we will observe a non-general Brill-Noether behaviour (for $m>2$) in $\mathcal{G}^1_{\mathrm{2e(m-1)+2}}$.
-Indeed we will prove that for general $C$ in $|L|$ the Brill-Noether locus $W^1_{\mathrm{gon}(C)}(C)$ is non-reduced.
+In section 3, while exhibiting a minimal pencil on the general curve in $|mN|$, we will observe a non-general Brill--Noether behaviour (for $m>2$) in $\mathcal{G}^1_{\mathrm{2e(m-1)+2}}$.
+Indeed, we will prove that for general $C$ in $|L|$ the Brill--Noether locus $W^1_{\mathrm{gon}(C)}(C)$ is non-reduced.
+This fact makes the existence of the minimal pencil non-trivial and poses additional challenges with respect to the case of $K3$ surfaces (see section $3$).
+This is the most serious difference with the $K3$ case.

 Moreover, the components of lower gonality of $|mN|$ have a component of higher codimension than expected.
 We remark that the above is different from what happens in the primitive linear system.

 The curves on non-primitive linear systems on an abelian surface together with a torsion line bundle coming from the surface are special even from the Prym point of view.
 Indeed, from the previous Theorem, the following Corollary follows immediately. \begin{corollary} Let $(C,\eta_{|_{C}})\in \mathcal{R}_g$ be a general curve in $|mN|$ of gonality $2e(m-1)+2$ together with a torsion line bundle $\eta \in \mathrm{Pic}^0S$ with $\eta^{\otimes 2}=\mathcal{O}_S$.
 Then the \'etale cover $\tilde{C} \to C$ induced by $\eta$ is of gonality $\mathrm{gon}(\tilde{C})\le 4e(m-1)+2< 2\mathrm{gon}(C)$.
 Indeed, there is a commutative diagram